 In 2013, there was a risk of a government shutdown due to a budget fight between Democrats and Republicans.
 In October of that year, the Arnold Foundation gave $10 million to the National Head Start Association which would keep the Head Start program running through the end of October 2013 in the event of a government shutdown.

-Later in 2008, the Arnolds played a role in bringing in Barry Scheck, a co-founder of the Innocence Project, a group that works to free people who were wrongly convicted, to Houston.
-Scheck pitched his organization to some of Houston’s wealthiest.
-In April 2009, the Arnolds $150,000.
-They have made additional donations and Laura Arnold now sits on the Innocence Project’s board.
+Later in 2008, the Arnold Foundation played a role in bringing in Barry Scheck, a co-founder of the Innocence Project, a group that works to free people who were wrongly convicted, to Houston.
+Scheck pitched his organization to some of Houston’s wealthiest, and in April 2009, the Arnold Foundation paid $150,000.
+They have made additional donations, and Laura Arnold now sits on the Innocence Project’s board.

 Government Worker Pensions